tomKatzav96/Calculator/README.md

 Once the platform is up, log in using username 'admin' and password 'password'.

-### Create SonarQube server
+### SonarQube
 #### Installing an instance of SonarQube with Docker image

-Launch an instance in AWS use Ubuntu image 22.04, instance type t2.medium, and add external port: 9000.
+Launch an instance in AWS use Ubuntu 22.04 image, instance type t2.medium, and add external port: 9000.

 Before you continu make sure you have docker installed in this instane